-There have been many discussions about how participatory grantmaking processes take more time, but we believe this is not necessarily always true, especially when a participatory process is set up well.
+There have been many discussions about how participatory grantmaking processes take more time than a more transitional grantmaking process, but we believe this is not necessarily accurate, especially when a participatory process is set up well.
 Meaningful participation might require extra time and attention if we don't have a structure that holds all important pieces and complexities of the process together.
 Setting up these systems might also take some time, and we believe that investing this time is essential in all funding processes, regardless of whether they are participatory or not.
 We are resourcing organizing that is complex, and we need to fund responsibly.
-Participatory processes in FRIDA require not only time, resources and capacity, but also expertise.
-We have learned that over time, however, some stages of our process become more straightforward because everyone participating has more experience.
+FRIDA's participatory processes require not only time, resources and capacity, but also experinece.
+We have learned that over time some stages of our process become more straightforward because everyone participating has more experience.
 We have learned which systems we need to have in place to accelerate stages that could take time otherwise.
 We moved from Excel sheets to comprehensive grantmaking systems that we also designed, and this transition has taken time.
 We need to recognize that even though participation might take time, our readiness and systems for support need to be in place to minimize how much time everything takes.
-For us, these systems were the main principles and values of our model, an online software and our experience in facilitating this process.
-We have learned that participatory grantmaking processes have a great impact beyond funding, and we are continuously learning about this potential.
+For us, the systems that facilitate this praticipatory process need to be part of hav the main principle and values of our model.

+Participatory grantmaking processes have a great impact beyond funding, and we are continuously learning about this potential.
 Learnings from participatory processes have been an important tool for creating collaborative funding strategies within FRIDA that today allow for many other programmatic and grantmaking decisions to move more quickly.